Pal is —

 How Pal works

-Parents personalize the child's Pal box.
-Children simply wait for Pal to be delivered!
+Parents personalize their child’s box and children simply wait for Pal to be delivered!

-Pal's website is designed for the parent, so they can customize the box while still maintaining that element of surprise for the child.
+Pal's website is designed for parents, so they can customize the box while still maintaining an element of surprise for their child.

 Set up profile